publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIII/ptF/m__us_usc_t42_s5732a.md

          who is—

-            (i) less than 21 years of age, or, in the case of a youth seeking shelter in a center under part A of this subchapter, less than 18 years of age, or is less than a higher maximum age if the State where the center is located has an applicable State or local law (including a regulation) that permits such higher maximum age in compliance with licensure requirements for child-and youth-serving  <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>  facilities; and
+            (i) less than 21 years of age, or, in the case of a youth seeking shelter in a center under part A, less than 18 years of age, or is less than a higher maximum age if the State where the center is located has an applicable State or local law (including a regulation) that permits such higher maximum age in compliance with licensure requirements for child-and youth-serving  <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>  facilities; and

             (ii)

-             for the purposes of part B of this subchapter, not less than 16 years of age and either—
+             for the purposes of part B, not less than 16 years of age and either—

                 (I) less than 22 years of age; or